đź“– Syllabus

 Lectures

-Recordings will be made publicly available so that students who are not enrolled â including students not at Michigan â can benefit from the recordings.
 As part of your participation in this course, you may be recorded (e.g. if you answer a question).
 If you do not wish to be recorded, please email the instructor to discuss alternate arrangements.

 Course notes have been written specifically for EECS 245, and will be your main resource in this class.
 These can be found at notes.eecs245.org.
-We are constantly refining the notes, and will link them directly underneath the relevant lecture once they are ready.

-These notes arenât optional readings, theyâre mandatory.
+These notes aren’t optional readings, they’re mandatory.
 It is nearly impossible to succeed in this course without reading them regularly.
 See the Advice section of the notes for testimonies from previous students.

 If you find any typos or ways to improve the notes, please fill out this form.